 This course introduces basic reservoir engineering concepts and methods to enable cross-disciplinary exchange of ideas and experience.
 It provides the required input to help you understand questions crucial to the reservoir engineer: How much oil & gas is there (accumulation)?
 How much can be recovered (reserves)?
 How fast can it be recovered (rate)?

-Course Duration: 9 modules of 1½ hours each, delivered over 3 days Each day will consist of 3 modules, split into units of 1½ hours, followed by a 20 min break.
+Course Structure: 9 modules of 1½ hours each, delivered over 3 days Each day will consist of 3 modules, split into units of 1½ hours, followed by a 20 min break.

 Course Level: Foundation Instructor: Leonhard Ganzer